aithunderbolt/SlotSelector/README.md

 2. Navigate to the "User Management" tab in the dashboard
 3. Use the "Add Slot Admin" button to create new users
 4. Click "Edit" or "Delete" on existing users to manage them

+## Slot Management (Super Admin Only)

+Super admins can manage slot display names through the "Slot Management" tab:

+- **Edit slot names:** Change the display name of any slot (e.g., "Slot 1" to "Morning Session")
+- **Real-time updates:** Changes reflect immediately across the entire application
+- **Inline editing:** Click "Edit Name" to modify a slot name directly in the table

+To access slot management:
+1. Login as super admin
+2. Navigate to the "Slot Management" tab in the dashboard
+3. Click "Edit Name" on any slot to change its display name
+4. Click "Save" to apply changes or "Cancel" to discard